Today, you’re going to learn everything about how to use CBD oil for anxiety.

-Vaping has become so widespread, and such a widely and socially accepted behavior, that anyone seeing you with a vaporizer would never associate it with CBD.
+Vaping has become so widespread, and such a widely and socially accepted behavior, that anyone seeing you with a vaporizer should never associate it with CBD-use.

 CBD vape oil also has no specific smell that makes it easy for anyone to recognize.